primatejs/primate/docs/guide/configuration.md

 Default `"static"`

-The directory where static assets are copied from to the client part of the build directory, located in `{paths.build}/client/{build.static}`, where `paths.build` and `build.static` are configuration options.
+The directory which static assets are copied from to the client part of the build directory, located in `{paths.build}/client/{build.static}`, where `paths.build` and `build.static` are configuration options.